-As funding for pain research increased, funding for FM research, however, has declined.
-Effective advocacy appeared to the pave the way for the increased activity at the NIH in the late 1990’s.
+As funding for pain research increased, funding for FM research, ironically, has declined.
+Advocacy appeared to pave the way for increased NIH activity in the late 1990s.
 The same was true earlier for ME/CFS.

-The lesson may be that nothing can be taken for granted in the federal government for these disorders.
-The natural tendency for funding for them at this point may be to decline over time not increase.
-Both disorders have suffered significant declines in funding over time.
+The lesson may be that nothing can be taken for granted.
+The natural tendency may be funding for them to decline over time not increase.
+Both FM and ME/CFS have suffered significant declines in funding over time.

-ME/CFS and FM advocates may need to hold the NIH’s feet to the fire in a way that has never have happened before.
-For ME/CFS a national group – committed entirely to advocacy – that follows trends closely, produces grades and advocates relentless for this community is probably a necessity if we want to really move forward.
+ME/CFS and FM advocates may need to hold the NIH’s feet to the fire in a way that hasn’t happened before.
+For ME/CFS a national group – committed entirely to advocacy – that follows trends closely, produces grades, and advocates relentless for this community is probably a necessity.
 The same is probably true for FM

 The NIH has repeatedly shown that it’s a world apart.
-While funding for the Institute doubled funding for ME/CFS declined precipitously.
-Disease prevalence and economic losses apparently mean little or nothing to it.
-FDA approved drugs entice the agency to increase spending not at all.
+While overall funding for the NIH doubled, funding for ME/CFS declined precipitously.
+Disease prevalence, economic losses, and unmet needs apparently mean little or nothing to the NIH.
 Even positive research findings appear to have little effect when ME/CFS and FM are concerned.

 History suggests that consistent pressure from advocates and patients is required.